smartopian/AdvCIS/OPN-Ctrl-Legal Hack.md

 # The aNG - Digital Human Rights Hackathon for International Human Centric Data Controls

 ## Hackathon Project Stream 1 **  PII Principal /  Data Subject Rights and Data Controls **

+The first hack is apart of a long term project to drive human to service contacts - to start to enahance  privcy policies and Terms of Use in a way that reverses the #FakePrivacy burden of policy.
+After a decade of standards develeopment a new digital ISO standardard for Operational Notice & Consent Receipts can now be put to the test.
+Generating data rights links with the use of standard clauses for data rights  lawyers to use with some basic computational rights law logic.

-1. Write a standard contrctual clause to supercede terms of online services for Data Rights which mandate consisten control performance, consider key issues (and well know problems)
+1. Challenge 1:  Write a standard contrctual clause to supercede terms of online services for Data Rights which mandate consisten control performance, consider key issues (and well know problems)

+Privacy Rights - Consent Types for Master Data Controls  https://openconsent.atlassian.net/l/c/Gw2dCTwL
+- review the Privacy rights, Consent Type and legal justifiction obligtions and consideration
+- use this material to draft standard clause for the use of privacy rights for data controls.

+- Pubish Clause to AdvCIS or to GitHub

+Optional
+- Create a new Consent Type Profile for a differnt legislative framework - e.g. CoE 108 +, or COPPA  and add this to the AdvCIS Wikit profile.

+2. Challeng 2:  (TBF)
+a) Use tools to scan Terms oF Use for Online services to identity fake privacy clauses - (like you must read this policy each time you use this service)

-2. use toosl to scan for fake privacy and to craft a notice  Use the Resourcecs provided to use the standard contractul clauses to provide dat rights - whch can later be automated
+b) send a notice to use a contractul clauses to provide PII Principal with data control rights using links to a provided receipt

-The first hack is apart of a long term project to drive human to service contacts - to start ro enahance  privcy policies and reverse the #FakePrivacy burden of policy reading with receipts that link to standard clauses for data rights that lawyers can use .

-The second challenge expands on the first.

-In this hackathon
-Create Digital Rights Clauses

-This project proposes automting access to data rights with identiy accessment management

-- For the GDPR Rights - crafte standard contractul clauses for provising privacy rights  as detail on the Privacy Rights With COnsent Types
+Operational Notice & Consent Receipt Speccification V 1.2 (Standards Candidate) https://docs.google.com/document/d/1UjwYuu_-0_JnskDA29PfzRq5XXQYVZHu7QIeEduBS6w/edit?usp=sharing

+Notice & Consent Receipt : Standard Notice & Consent Controls https://openconsent.atlassian.net/l/c/XZBQURMn

 Background: